silarsis/drydock/README.md

 time it sees a change in the directory.

 You can specify particular images to run in and commands to run at command line if you need to run your tests in a different way or container.
+Please refer to the output of `drydocker -h` for more information on the flags to use.

 ## Contributing to drydocker